 You can even find camping in the greater Miami area at Bill Baggs Cape Florida State Park in Key Biscayne, which has boat docking.
 Larry and Penny Thompson Memorial Park is located near the zoo and has campground and pavilion facilities.
 Airbnb has properties for rent in Miami.

 From Miami, take South Dixie Highway 1 south into the greater Everglades area.
-Pick up essentials at the grocery store before continuing your journey because everything gets more expensive.
+Pick up essentials at the grocery store before continuing your journey because everything gets more expensive from here.

 Homestead and Florida City